Enterprise Deployment Guide for AWS

 Install Raga Prism:

-Download and Extract the TAR file provided by the RagaAI team:
+• Copy the TAR file provided by the RagaAI team into he instance & extract the file

 Access Raga Prism